electrode-io/electrode-server/README.md

 ## DNS cache

-If your application server makes network call to services using hostnames, it would benefited from DNS cache.
+If your application server makes network call to services using hostnames, it would benefit from DNS cache.

 The Electrode Platform VMs are configured with a name server that acts as a caching server, but Electrode Server also enables DNS caching at NodeJS level by using the [dnscache] module.